MATT1c Henry Jr. Jones,

 MATT1c Henry Jr. Jones

-Mr. Jones married Mae Ethel Harris, a native Texan, in Yuma, Arizona, on May 17, 1941.
-They both lived in Long Beach, California next to the U.S.S.
+Henry Jr. married Mae Ethel Harris, a native Texan, in Yuma, Arizona, on May 17, 1941.
+They both lived in Long Beach, California, next to the U.S.S.
 Arizona’s home port at San Pedro.
 The groom said he was Negro and the bride said she was Caucasian despite Arizona laws banning the marriage of Caucasians with Negroes, Hindus, Mongolians, Malays, or Indians.

 Less than six months later, Mr. Jones was a mess attendant first class on the Arizona when he was killed in the Japanese attack on Pearl Harbor on Dec.
 7, 1941.
 Mrs. Jones remained in Long Beach, working as a seamstress, for at least two years after her husband’s death.

-In the armed services segregated by the Wilson Administration, messman was the only branch of the Navy open to Mr. Jones.
+In the armed services segregated since the administration of President Woodrow Wilson, messman was the only branch of the Navy open to Mr. Jones.
 Sailors in the messman branch cooked, cleaned, and performed other services.
-They were prohibited from advancing to higher skilled and better paid jobs other than as stewards or cooks for officers up to petty officer first class – but could not become chief petty officers.
+They were prohibited from advancing to higher skilled and better paid jobs other than as stewards or cooks for officers.